For over a decade our work has supported thousands of people and hundreds of projects, here are some of them:

-Accumulate – We built a camera library for their participants and worked with them to organise workshops and portfolio reviews at The Photographers Gallery, and an exhibition with The Guardian.
+Accumulate – We built a camera library for homeless photographers, and worked with them to organise workshops and portfolio reviews at The Photographers Gallery, and an exhibition with The Guardian.

 Cumbria Cerebral Palsy Centre – The centre was enabled to add photography to their list of regular creative activities for their day centre users due to a donation of cameras provided by Camera Amnesty.